Things that might go bump in the night: Assessing structure in the binary black hole mass spectrum: Hierarchical analysis and Results

 If the mock catalogs produce perturbation functions with similar amplitudes to those seen for GWTC-3, the structure in the GWTC-3 fit might be described by Poisson noise.
 On the other hand, if the perturbation functions produced by fits to the mock catalogs are always lower in amplitude to that of the GWTC-3 fit, the structure in the GWTC-3 data is likely to be present in the underlying distribution.

-For a given mock catalog, we find the $m_1$ value where the perturbation function is maximal.
+For a given mock catalog, we find the $m_1$ value where the median \emph{a posteriori} value of the perturbation function is maximal.
 We obtain the posterior distribution of perturbation function amplitudes at that location, $g(f_{\max})$.
 We repeat this for all mock catalogs, obtaining a set of maximal perturbation function distributions, $\{g_j(f_{\max})\}$.
 These are plotted in light grey on the left panels of Figure~\ref{fig:three-largest-perturbations}.
-The locations of the three maximal perturbation function amplitudes in the GWTC-3 fit are, from least to most significant, \result{$13.5\Msun, 10.2\Msun$, and $34.6\Msun$}.
-The posterior distributions of perturbation function heights at these locations are $g_{\text{GWTC-3}}(f(13.5\Msun)), g_{\text{GWTC-3}}(f(10.2\Msun))$, and $g_{\text{GWTC-3}}(f(34.6\Msun))$, and are plotted in orange in the left panels of Figure~\ref{fig:three-largest-perturbations}.
+The locations of the three maximal perturbation function amplitudes in the GWTC-3 fit are, from least to most Bayesian significance, \result{$13.8\Msun, 10.3\Msun$, and $35.7\Msun$}.
+The posterior distributions of perturbation function heights at these locations are $g_{\text{GWTC-3}}(f(13.8\Msun)), g_{\text{GWTC-3}}(f(10.3\Msun))$, and $g_{\text{GWTC-3}}(f(35.7\Msun))$, and are plotted in orange in the left panels of Figure~\ref{fig:three-largest-perturbations}.
 The amplitude of the perturbation function at \result{$13.5\Msun$} is negative (i.e. it is a dip rather than a bump), so we flip its distribution about zero for more direct comparison.
 The same is done for all $g(f_{\max})$ whose medians are negative, as the perturbation function's prior is symmetric about zero.